ShobaS/Daily-Log/log.md

 Day 38:
 Nothing much.
 Same as yesterday went through the documentation.
 Just started a simple project in React.
 Have to work on that.

+Day 39:
+Tried with the react project.
+Having a lot of confusion.
+Have to work on to get a clear picture of how it works.